-In addition, approximately 17% of our own employees are represented by unions through various collective bargaining agreements.
-Our collective bargaining agreements are scheduled to expire between now and April 15, 2016.
-It is likely that our unionized employees would seek an increase in wages and benefits at the expiration of these agreements, and we may be unable to negotiate new agreements without labor disruption or on terms favorable to us.
+In addition, approximately 12% of our own employees are represented by unions through various collective bargaining agreements.
+Two of our CBAs are scheduled to expire this year and will be renegotiated in latter half of 2015.
+It is likely that our unionized employees will seek an increase in wages and benefits at the expiration of these agreements, and we may be unable to negotiate new agreements without labor disruption or on terms favorable to us.
 In addition, labor organizing activities could occur at any of our facilities.
 If any labor disruption were to occur at our facilities, we could lose sales due to interruptions in production and could incur additional costs, which would adversely affect our net sales, results of operations, and cash flow.